International Day for Disaster Reduction

 The agenda was to raise awareness amongst people and encourage them to take action to decrease the threat of disasters worldwide.
 At the 3rd World Conference on Disaster Reduction, the United Nations was made abreast of the negligence made by the people that had resulted in a higher number of disaster-related deaths than the previous years.

-International Day for Disaster Reduction 2021 will focus on “International cooperation for developing countries to reduce their disaster risk and disaster losses“.
+International Day for Disaster Reduction 2023 will focus on “International Day will explore the reciprocal relationship between disasters and inequality.”
 International cooperation is essential to ensure that no vulnerable people are left behind in disaster-prone settings, including women, children and youth, people with disabilities, the elderly, migrants, and indigenous people.
 The year 2021 promises to be a make-or-break year when it comes to delivering on the policy agenda agreed in 2015.
 Without real action on climate in the next ten years, extreme weather events will be overwhelming, especially for developing countries.

 How is International Day for Disaster Reduction Celebrated?

 International Day for Natural Disaster Reduction is observed annually to raise vigilance about the repercussions of changes that are going on in our environment which leads to calamities.
 Millions of people are encouraged to come forward and talk about the efforts they have been putting in to understand this menace which has lead to the loss of people and property.
 These people encourage others to get involved in awareness-raising campaigns and a number of activities are organized for the commemoration of International day to reduce the risk of natural disasters.
 The staff of various governmental and non-governmental organizations lance awareness programs.